kiwicopple/paul.copplest.one/docs/knowledge/physics.md

 - I am standing at a clock tower (hint: twin paradox)
   - I travel for 1 hour at the speed of light away from the clock.
 I look at my watch.
 What is the time on my watch?
 I look at the clock.
 What is the time on the clock?
   - I travel for 1 hour at the speed of light back to the clock.
 I look at my watch.
 What is the time on my watch?
 I look at the clock.
 What is the time on the clock?

+## Interesting concepts

+### Boltzman brain

+In theoretical physics, the Boltzmann brain hypothesis suggests that our entire universe could have emerged as a random, momentary fluctuation in a high-entropy state.

+Imagine that the reality you perceive, including the past you remember, might be nothing more than a fleeting momentary construct, like a Boltzmann brain that forms briefly and then vanishes.
+As you read this, you think that you are a human, with a past and a future.
+But what if these "memories" and this "sense of self" is simply a random event that makes you _feel_ like you are a long-living entity.
+Consider that in the next moment, your entire existence might dissolve into the randomness from which it emerged.